directvt/vtm/doc/architecture.md

 - Users can disconnect from the session and reconnect later.
 - Sessions with different IDs can coexist independently.
 - To maximize rendering efficiency and minimize cross-platform issues, along with the character-oriented xterm-compatible I/O mode called `Classic VT`, vtm supports an additional message-based binary I/O mode called `DirectVT`.
-- Using `DirectVT` mode (when vtm is running as a `Desktop Client` or `DirectVT Gateway`), vtm has the ability to fully binary deserialize/serialize its state through arbitrary channels (like socat over SSH reverse tunnel) and does not require a running SSH server on the remote side.
+- When running as a `Desktop Client` or `DirectVT Gateway` (in `DirectVT` mode), vtm has the ability to fully binary deserialize/serialize its state through arbitrary channels (like socat over SSH reverse tunnel) and does not require a running SSH server on the remote side.
 - When running in the **Linux in-kernel VGA Console** or **KMSCON** environment, vtm can directly use any kernel pointer devices (`/dev/input/eventX`) (requires persistent access configured using `sudo vtm --mouse 1`).
 - A typical console application integrates into the desktop using the `DirectVT Gateway` window as the DirectVT connection endpoint.
   - A DirectVT-aware application directly connected to the environment can seamlessly send and receive the entire set of desktop events, as well as render itself in a binary form, avoiding expensive Classic VT parsing.